ASTM A500 Steel Pipe

 Difference Between ASTM A500 & ASTM A53

-Do you know the differences between ASTM A53 and A500?
-The former is the standard specification for steel, black lacquer coated, welded and seamless steel pipe.
-It is intended for use in mechanical and pressure applications, as well as for use in ordinary steam, water and air lines.
+Do you know the distinctions between ASTM A53 and A500?
+The former is the norm for steel, black lacquer coated, welded as well as seamless steel pipe intended to be used in mechanical and pressure situations, as well as ordinary steam, water and air lines.
+On the other hand, ASTM A500 is the spec for cold-formed, welded and seamless carbon structural tubing, with three grades – A through C – that are meant for construction and structural applications.

 (1) Quality and Yield Strength